-It could be said that a clear identity for Korean architecture has been blurred amid the struggle between conflicting agendas: demolition vs. regeneration, privatization vs nationalization, aesthetics vs practicality.
+A clear identity for Korean architecture has been blurred amid the struggle between conflicting agendas: demolition vs. regeneration, private interests vs public welfare, the aesthetics of high-end architecture vs the mediocrity of functional buildings.
 But underneath all of these considerations, the FAR Game always rages.
 It touches the everyday lives of both the rich and the poor, the white-collar and the blue-collar.
 It has been a driving force behind the growth and amplification of Korea and its architecture for the last 50 years.

 Seoul is the capital of South Korea, but one could go so far as to say it essentially is South Korea.
 It holds the Triple Crown of density: the most populated, densest, and most concentrated.
 Half of the population of South Korea resides in the Greater Seoul Metropolitan Area, with about half of that, or over 10 million people, living in the capital city proper.
 It took only 45 years for Seoul's population to reach 10 million from 1 million.
 Compare that with London, which went from 1 million to 8 million in 150 years, or New York City which took 170 years to accomplish the same feat.
-Seoul's land price has grown 1,176 times over this period.
+Seoul's land price has grown 1,176 times over this period, and a portion land in Gangnam, site of a new commercial and business center, has risen in value by a factor of 300,000.

 The average FAR of the 660,000 buildings in Seoul is only 124%.
-The great discrepancy between population and building density creates a tremendous pressure on development.
-Today, 200% is the minimum threshold for new development.
-Thus being knowledgable about and skillful at the FAR Game is a prerequisite for survival for architects.
-The game is played using a triad of variables (land, law, and building) through the interactions of three teams: consumers desiring optimal volume, suppliers attempting to achieve it, and controllers restricting it.
+The great discrepancy between population and building density creates tremendous pressure on development.
+Today, 200% is expected as the minimum threshold for new development.
+However, the irregular and heterogeneous urban grain, coupled with plot-based building ordinances, provides very limited opportunity to increase the city's overall FAR.

+Being knowledgeable about and skillful at the FAR Game is thus not only desirable for architects, it is a prerequisite for their survival.
+The game is played using a triad of variables (land, law, and building) through the interactions of three players: the consumer desiring maximum volume, the supplier attempting to achieve it, and the controller restricting it.